Rinderpest: Rinderpest in 19th-century Africa

 Marquardt concentrates on the detailed progress of the disease in South Africa during the 1896 outbreak.
 Between 1896 and 1897, 95% of the cattle in South Africa were killed by the disease.
 The primary spreading agency seems to be the common use of waterholes by wild ungulates and herded cattle.
 The herded cattle were normally in transit and the long incubation period and delayed symptoms meant that spreading had taken place before illness was realised.
 His initial case study is Southern Bechuanaland settled as it then was by two distinct cattle-focused groups: the Tswana people and the Boers.
-It was flat, hot and dry and was considered good cattle-raising country.
-Water was regularly available by drilling 20-30 feet below the surface, though many farms had water only by drilling 50-100 feet down.
+It was flat, hot, and dry and was considered good cattle-raising country.
+Water was regularly available by drilling 20–30 ft below the surface, though many farms had water only by drilling 50–100 ft down.
 From 1882 onwards, designated Tswana reserves were created adjoining white farms in many instances.
 African pastoralism was constrained by this.

-From 1895, increasing numbers of white settlers (now administered from the Cape) evicted the Tswana and tension between these groups was inevitable.
-The 1896 drought resulted in fewer watering places being available, and a greater density of usage including both groups of cattle-owners and the wild animals.
+From 1895, increasing numbers of white settlers (now administered from the Cape) evicted the Tswana, and tension between these groups was inevitable.
+The 1896 drought resulted in fewer watering places being available, and a greater density of usage, including both groups of cattle-owners and the wild animals.
 By May 1896, the vast Clober farm had become a focus of infection with immediate slaughter policies in place.
 Three river drinking places, mainly used by the Tswana group, recorded over 12,000 head of cattle regularly each; the government was reluctant to embark on wholesale destruction.
 The government tried, and failed, to stop herds crossing rivers and perpetuating stock-mingling.
 The spread of the disease was relentless in the Bechuanaland Protectorate.

 The connection between rinderpest and starvation was recognised by the British government as cause for urgent intervention by delivery of food relief.
 In 1896, 30,000 tons of mealies (corn) were delivered for the relief of the Bechuanaland Protectorate.
 Meanwhile, the Crocodile River in the Transvaal was reported as choked with cattle and other animal corpses, but remained in use.
 During the dry season, the government made no attempt to control use of the watering holes, fearing the consequences if they did.
 The Boers essentially did no better, mainly because they continued to migrate their cattle between parcels of land rather than remaining stationery within a particular parcel.